-It is important that all philanthropic donations are recorded on the CUDAR database as well as on the University's financial systems.
-The University, as a whole, needs to be able to assess its philanthropic performance year after year and in comparison with other institutions.
+To ensure the University has a complete record of its philanthropic activity, it is important that all donations are recorded on the CUDAR database as well as on the University's financial systems (CUFS).
+This allows us to appropriately recognise and steward the University's donors for their generous contributions.
+Furthermore, the University as a whole needs to be able to assess its philanthropic performance year after year and in comparison with other institutions.
 It is the responsibility of Heads of Institutions to ensure that donations are accounted for in line with University financial regulations.
 Details are provided in Chapter 14 of the University's Financial Procedures Manual.